emilyemorehouse/cpython-notes/README.rst

 The secondary goal of this is to eventually coalesce parts of this information into an informative guided tour of CPython.
-Further goals, collaboration, and a status of this ongoing work can be found at pyladies/pyladies-maintainers#6.
+Further goals, collaboration, and a status of this ongoing work can be found `here <https://github.com/pyladies/pyladies-maintainers/issues/6>`_.

 --------
 Contents